ftrackhq/integrations/doc/introduction/overview.rst

 ------

 ftrack acts as the database from which the Framework retrieves and stores information.
-Specifically these entities are involved in the process:
+These are the key entities involved with the Framework:

- * Context; The task entity that the DCC work session is bound to, and comes from the task launched within ftrack or Connect.
+ * **Context**; The task entity that the DCC work session is bound to, and comes from the task launched within ftrack or Connect.
- * AssetVersion; Created during publish, resolved by assembler during load.
+ * **AssetVersion**; Created during publish, resolved by assembler during load.
- * Component; Created during publish, loaded and managed as an asset.
+ * **Component**; Created during publish, loaded and managed as an asset.

 Python API